M66B/FairEmail/FAQ.md

 <br />

-FairEmail will keep a list of addresses you receive messages from and send messages to and will use this list for contact suggestions when no contacts permissions is granted to FairEmail.
+FairEmail will keep a list of addresses you receive messages from and send messages to and will use this list for contact suggestions when no contacts permission is granted to FairEmail.
 This means you can use FairEmail without the Android contacts provider (address book).
-Note that you can still pick contacts without granting contacts permissions to FairEmail, only suggesting contacts won't work without contacts permissions.
+Note that you can still select contacts without granting the contacts permission to FairEmail, only suggesting contacts won't work without contacts permission.

 <br />